network-lumen/validator-kit/validator_specs.md

-Purpose
-Provide clear, minimal expectations for validators and sentry operators joining the Lumen network.
+This document provide clear, minimal expectations for validators and sentry operators joining the Lumen network.
 No over-engineering required — stability and correctness first.

 ────────────────────────────